-With an asset module booking system in place, you are able to:
+With an asset module booking system in place, teachers are able to:

-Create a shared calendar between staff and departments to highlight which assets and classrooms are available
+- Create a shared calendar to highlight which assets and classrooms are available

-The use of Internet of Things (IoT)-enabled devices can help improve the time management of inventory counts across each faculty department.
-They can also be used to help track visitors and parents around school grounds.
+The use of the Internet of Things (IoT) can help improve the time management of inventory counts across each faculty department.
+IoT devices can also be used to help track visitors and parents around school grounds.

 IoT devices can also be used around the school grounds to:

-Track visitors and allow entry in the school grounds by using barcodes, GPS or RFID technology in visitor passes
+- Track visitors and allow entry in the school grounds by using barcodes, GPS, and RFID tracking technology in visitor passes

-These devices are also key for keeping valuable assets (like monitors and vehicles) working at optimal level by helping to create an effective repair and maintenance schedule.
-By using technology such as Barcode and Bluetooth, you’re able to track the life cycle of each asset and understand when it needs repairing or even replacing.
+These devices are also key for keeping valuable assets (like monitors and vehicles) working at an optimal level by helping to create an effective repair and maintenance schedule.
+By using technology such as Barcode and RFID, users can track the life cycle of each asset and understand when it needs repairing or even replacing.